-Larry King’s Wife Shawn Reveals The Final Words He Said To Her
+Larry King's Wife Shawn Reveals The Final Words He Said To Her

-Larry King’s wife Shawn King has revealed the final words the broadcasting legend said to her before he passed away over the weekend at 87-years-old.
-In a new interview, Shawn confirmed that she was able to speak with Larry via FaceTime shortly before he died at Cedars-Sinai Medical Center in Los Angeles, and also denied that the direct cause of his cause of death was COVID-19.
+Larry King's wife Shawn King has revealed the final words the broadcasting legend said to her before he passed away over the weekend at 87-years-old.
+In a new interview, Shawn confirmed that she was able to speak with Larry via FaceTime shortly before he died at Cedars-Sinai Medical Center in Los Angeles and also denied that the direct cause of his death was COVID-19.

-She explained that Larry found it difficult to speak during his final hours, but told Entertainment Tonight that he wanted to make sure she heard him say, “‘I love you, take care of the boys.'”
+She explained that Larry found it difficult to speak during his final hours, but told Entertainment Tonight that he wanted to make sure she heard him say a specific phrase.

-The couple shared two sons, Chance, 21, and Cannon, 20, and he is also survived by son Larry King Jr., 59, who he shared with former wife Shannon.
+The couple shared two sons, Chance, 21, and Cannon, 20, and he is also survived by son Larry King Jr., 59, whom he shared with his former wife Shannon.
 Larry was also father to Andy, 65, and Chaia, 51, who both tragically died last year just weeks apart.
 Per USA Today, Andy had a heart attack in late July while Chaia passed on August 20 after being diagnosed with lung cancer.

-Despite speculation Larry died from coronavirus after his diagnosis was confirmed last month, Shawn said that he passed away from sepsis.
+Despite speculation Larry died from coronavirus after his diagnosis was confirmed last month, Shawn said he passed away from sepsis.

 Shawn claimed the former CNN host was "ready to go," explaining that she felt Larry's body had been through so much it had started to give up, though he didn't "go down easily."